hckrtst/notesnsnippets/tcp-ip/readme.md

 tbd - why we need it, advantages like smaller header, more address space etc.

+* IP sec is part of IPv6, no longer optional

 ##  15. <a name='IPv6addressing'></a>IPv6 addressing

 * Format is X:X: ... :X where each X is a hextet (16 bits)